kgc00/expo/docs/pages/faq/react-native-vector-icon-usage.md

 cd ./ios && npx pod update
 ```

 2.)
-Include icon libraries with your app.
+Include icon sets with your app.

 If you'll only be using one, such as FontAwesome, feel free to only add that item.
-Add the following to the `<dict>` inside your `./ios/<project-name>/info.plist`:
+Add the following to the `<dict>` inside your `./ios/<project-name>/Info.plist`:

 ```xml
 <key>UIAppFonts</key>